Signals

 Written for organisations and operational leaders who know that good intent is not enough, especially when scrutiny, turnover, or complexity increase.

-Stay Close to the Signals
+Stay close to the Signals

 What the operational layer is absorbing on your behalf